mortenarendt/basicR4FOOD/README.md

 ## Import data

 Download the excel datafiles to an appropriate location on your computer.
-Further, install the _rio_ package (This you only need to do ones).
+Further, install the _rio_ package (This you only need to do once).

 ```r
 install.packages('rio')
 ```
-Make a script containing the stuff below, save the file in the same place as the data, andset the working directory to source file location using Session > Set Working Directory.
+Make a script containing the stuff below, save the file in the same place as the data, and set the working directory to the source file location using Session > Set Working Directory.

 ```r